Tadworth Station – Walton on the Hill – Headley – Box Hill – Dorking Station

 Useful websites: Parts of this route follow the North Downs Way.
 It passes through the National Trust land at Box Hill and crosses Denbies Wine Estate near Dorking.

-Getting home: From Dorking there are two Southern trains per hour daily to London Victoria (59 mins) via Sutton (26 mins), with one train per hour calling at Boxhill & Westhumble; and two South West trains per hour (one on Sundays) to London Waterloo (51 mins).
+Getting home: From Dorking there are two Southern trains per hour daily to London Victoria (59 mins) via Sutton (26 mins), with one train per hour calling at Boxhill & Westhumble; and two South Western Railway services per hour (one on Sundays) to London Waterloo (51 mins).
 Alternatively, First Great Western trains run twice an hour (hourly on Sundays) to Redhill (12 mins) for connections to London Victoria or London Bridge.

 Fares: Tadworth is in zone 6, so the cheapest ticketing combination is to purchase an off peak zones 1-6 Travelcard for £8.00 (£3 child, £5.30 railcard) and then purchase a ticket to cover the section from Dorking back to the boundary.
 If travelling on a Victoria train you will need a Dorking to Ewell East single, or a single to Ewell West if using a Waterloo train – both are £3.60 (£1.80 child, £2.30 railcard).
 Returning via Redhill, you will need a Dorking (Deepdene) to Coulsdon South single for £6.20 (£3.10 child, £4.10 railcard).